Meet Our Team

 David Asai, Senior Director for Science Education

-As a rising high school senior, David Asai participated in an NSF-sponsored research experience at the University of Hawai’i, and he liked it.
-As an undergraduate, David engaged in independent research all twelve quarters and three summers, and he liked it.
-These opportunities were transformative because of the graduate students who mentored David.
-David’s current work as Senior Director for Science Education is guided by three beliefs: 1) the dynamic demographics of the U.S. population presents the greatest opportunity and the most compelling challenge for U.S. science, 2) all students—regardless of where they come from and where they’re going—deserve a meaningful, effective, and positive experience in science through which they will better understand the process of science, 3) making that experience meaningful, effective, and positive is the responsibility of the faculty and administrators who define the institution’s culture.
-David received a bachelor’s degree in chemistry from Stanford University; a PhD in biology from Caltech; completed postdocs at Caltech and University of California, Santa Barbara.
-He was a faculty member at Purdue University for 19 years, and spent several years as Head of Biological Sciences.
-He then spent 5 years at Harvey Mudd College as the Stuart Mudd Professor and Chair of Biology.
-Research in the “Asailum" focused on the structural and functional diversity of dyneins, and David has mentored 11 PhD and 77 undergraduate students.
-David came to HHMI in 2008.
+David’s work is guided by three beliefs: (1) the dynamic demographics of the U.S. population presents the greatest opportunity and the most compelling challenge for U.S. science; (2) all students—regardless of where they come from and where they’re going—deserve a meaningful, effective, and positive experience through which they can better understand the process of science; and (3) making that experience meaningful, effective, and positive is the responsibility of the faculty, staff, and administrators who define the institution’s culture.
+David received a bachelor’s degree in chemistry from Stanford University, a PhD in biology from Caltech, and was a postdoc at Caltech and the University of California, Santa Barbara.
+He was a faculty member and Head of Biological Sciences at Purdue University, and then Stuart Mudd Professor and Chair of Biology at Harvey Mudd College.
+David’s research group, dubbed the “Asailum,” studied the structural and functional diversity of dyneins.
+For many years, he taught undergraduates introductory cell and molecular biology.
+After nearly 25 years as a professor, David came to HHMI in 2008.

-Billy Biederman has more than 15 years of experience working with scientists who express an interest in science education.
-He supports the Science Education Alliance's professional development efforts, endeavoring to broaden, facilitate, and support the implementation of innovative college-level biology laboratory courses across the country.
-He also supports the planning and conduct of numerous workshops, field tests, and evaluation projects that inform the ongoing program development.
+Billy Biederman has many years of experience working with scientists who express an interest in science education.
+He supports the Science Education Alliance's professional development efforts, endeavoring to broaden, facilitate, and support the implementation of innovative college-level biology courses.
+He also supports the planning and conduct of numerous workshops and evaluation projects that inform ongoing program development.
 Before joining HHMI, Biederman studied computer science and engineering at the University of Maryland.
 Biederman keeps an eye on the landscape of the life science education community to find additional opportunities to develop new research-based courses.

 Josephine Bynum's background involves twelve years of experience as the liaison of administrative services and human resources systems processing for a diverse group of editorial professionals in the media industry.
-Serving in this role has helped her develop a comprehensive approach to working effectively with all levels of staff and leaders.
-She joined HHMI as Program Assistant in December 2015, working in the Science Education- Undergraduate and Graduate Programs (UGP) group.
-She provides support to the UGP group by assisting in various aspects of grants initiatives and the HHMI Professors Program meetings and activities.
-Josephine cares about issues of health and wellness, and is excited about being a part of an organization such as HHMI whose mission involves making a difference in the betterment of public health and society through its support of science education and innovation.
+Serving in this role has developed in her a comprehensive approach to working effectively with all levels of staff and leaders.
+She now provides support to Inclusive Learning Group (ILG) by assisting in various aspects of grants initiatives and the HHMI Professors Program and Driving Change Initiative's meetings and activities, while providing thought contributions to ILG team's planning discussions of Science Education programs/initiatives.
+Josephine cares about issues of health, wellness, diversity, equity, and inclusion, and is excited about being a part of an organization such as HHMI whose mission aligns with these values through its support of science education and innovation.

-Melanie Daub has more than 30 years of experience in the administration of HHMI’s research training programs for medical, dental, and veterinary students.
-Since 2007 she has managed the HHMI Medical Research Fellows Program, which aims to encourage the development of future physician-, dentist-, and veterinarian-scientists.
-She has a strong interest in diversifying the biomedical research workforce and in creating mentoring and professional development opportunities for trainees.
-Daub earned an MBA from American University with a concentration in marketing.
+Melanie (Mel) Daub has more than 35 years of experience in the administration of HHMI’s fellowship programs for graduate, medical, dental, and veterinary students.
+As a member of the team managing the Gilliam Fellows Program, she has a strong interest in creating professional development opportunities within the HHMI community for Gilliam trainees.
+From 2007–2020 she managed the HHMI Medical Research Fellows Program, which aimed to encourage the development of future physician-, dentist-, and veterinarian-scientists.
+Mel earned an MBA from American University with a concentration in marketing.
 Prior to joining HHMI, she was an account specialist with a local advertising agency where she developed marketing and public relations campaigns and product development programs.
 She also served as a sales representative for Bristol Myers Products.

 Megan Katz began working for the Institute in 2010.
+Within the Inclusive Learning Group, her current portfolio includes the Driving Change and Inclusive Excellence 1&2 Initiatives, grants to the Advanced Courses Labs (Jackson Laboratory, Cold Spring Harbor Laboratory, and Marine Biological Laboratory) and various sponsorships.
 Prior to HHMI, she was a press assistant for three years in the communications office of Speaker of the House, Nancy Pelosi (D-12).
-At HHMI, she manages the Gilliam Fellowships for Advanced Study and the International Student Research Fellowships, and oversees the graduate alumni network.
 Megan earned her BA in political science from the University of California, Davis, and was a member of Phi Beta Kappa.
-She has an MPA from American University in Washington, DC, with an emphasis in non-profit management.
+She has an Masters of Public Administration from American University in Washington, DC, with an emphasis in non-profit management.

 Anh-Chi received her bachelor’s degree in biology from the University of Oregon in 1993 and her Ph.D. in cell and developmental biology from the Oregon Health and Science University in 2000.
 After completing her doctoral studies in gap junctional regulation in the developing vertebrate lens, she moved to the Washington, D.C., metropolitan area in 2001 to undertake an American Association for the Advancement of Science (AAAS) Science Policy Fellowship at the National Science Foundation (NSF).
 During her year at the NSF, she worked on a program that supports research, student and educator programs, and information dissemination projects to broaden the participation of women and girls in science, technology, engineering, and math (STEM).
 She also actively participated as a member of the NSF’s committee for the White House Initiative on Asian Americans and Pacific Islanders.
 She joined HHMI in October 2002 as a program officer in the Graduate Science Education Division.
 At HHMI, she has managed individual fellowship programs for medical students and early career physician-scientists and institutional grants to enhance or initiate Ph.D. programs that would provide students with the knowledge and skills necessary to work at the interface between basic biology and medicine.

-Susan is primarily responsible for the Inclusive Excellence undergraduate science education grants competition for four-year colleges and universities.
-She earned her BS in biology from Hofstra University and her MAEd in science education from Wake Forest University.
-Susan began her career as an instructor and naturalist at residential environmental and science education centers and as a middle school science teacher in northern Virginia.
-She shifted her career focus in 1998 to work with undergraduate faculty to improve biology education through professional societies.
-She worked in education and outreach for the Ecological Society of America and then faculty and curriculum programs for the American Society for Microbiology.
-Just prior to coming to HHMI, she served as the education director at the American Institute of Biological Sciences where she supported leaders of undergraduate education reform efforts and explored the role of societies and academic leadership in change.
+Susan joined HHMI in 2015 and co-leads the team responsible for the Inclusive Excellence 3 initiative for colleges and universities within the Inclusive Learning Group.
+Early in her career, Susan worked as an instructor and naturalist at residential environmental and science education centers and as a middle school science teacher.
+Prior to coming to HHMI, Susan was an education and outreach manager for the Ecological Society of America, the manager of faculty and curriculum programs at the American Society for Microbiology, and was the education director at the American Institute of Biological Sciences where she supported leaders of undergraduate education reform efforts and explored the role of societies and academic leadership in change.

 Angie started at HHMI in 2018.
 Prior to her time at the Institute, she earned a Bachelor of Science in Anthropology from Arizona State University and a Master of Science in Human Paleobiology at George Washington University.
 Angie became passionate about science communication and visualization, as well as diversity, equity, and inclusion work during her time at GW.
 Following these interests, she began working with the GW medical school in creating educational resources for their Gross Anatomy classes and became a member of her program’s Diversity in Science steering committee.
 She now serves as a program assistant for the Inclusive Excellence initiative which challenges institutions to build their capacity for inclusion.